owi92/opencast/docs/guides/admin/docs/configuration/transcription.configuration/microsoftazure.md

 * Set `azure_container_name` to a container name you want to use
 * Set `azure_speech_services_endpoint` to your speech services endpoint
 * Set `azure_cognitive_services_subscription_key` to the speech services subscription key
-* Review and edit all other configurations in this file
+* Review the other configuration options in this file and edit as needed

 ### Step 3: Add a workflow operations or create new workflow to start transcription

-Edit workflow to start transcription, e.g. `etc/workflows/partial-publish.xml`.
-You have to add the `microsoft-azure-start-transcription` operation right after the step creating of the final cut of the media files.
+Edit a workflow to start a transcription, e.g. `etc/workflows/partial-publish.xml`.
+You have to add the `microsoft-azure-start-transcription` operation right after the creation of the final cut of the media files.
 This operation may look like

 ```xml
 <!-- This is a typical operation to generate final cut -->